 Hilda M. Rodgers from Overwhelmed to Organized suggests to "plan ahead (and do things ahead), so you aren't overwhelmed with everything at the last minute and can enjoy the holidays."

-Seana Turner from The Seana Method says "traditions are wonderful, but you don't need to perform every tradition each year.
+Seana Turner from The Seana Method says, "traditions are wonderful, but you don't need to perform every tradition each year.
 There are seasons to life, as well as unexpected situations and developments.
-Some years we can pull out all the stops, while others it makes sense to scale back.
+In some years, we can pull out all the stops, while in others, it makes sense to scale back.
 Take each holiday season as it comes, and don't drive yourself crazy."

-Mel Carruthers from More Organised suggests to "agree on a budget for gifts with your family and stick to it.
+Mel Carruthers from More Organised suggests, "Agree on a budget for gifts with your family and stick to it.
 Think thoughtful gifts, not expensive."

 Well, there you have it.
 I hope this inspired you to take the time now and prep and create your limits for this holiday season.
 Feel free to visit all these lovely organizer's blogs to get even more tips this holiday season.
 I hope you have a beautiful and joyous time.

 Now it's your turn.
 What is your favorite time to help you maximize fun and minimize stress this holiday?
 Please leave a comment below.
-And, please share with others that may also get overwhelmed this time of year.
+And please share with others who may also get overwhelmed this time of year.